 • This presentation focuses solely on sustainability issues and is presented by one member of the team.
 The speaker should imagine that they are now an employee at the company and encounters an executive who asks why sustainable development is important and how it is linked to the team's topic.
 They are asked to give a 90-second "elevator speech" explaining why the issue needs to be addressed.
 There is no PowerPoint or Q&A, and the tone of the "pitch" should feel less formal than the other two presentations.

 • Teams choose their own topics.
-Topics should be business-related and have an ethical component related to one of the seventeen UN Sustainable Development Goals, their targets, and indicators.
+Topics should be business-related, have an ethical component, and be related related to one of the seventeen UN Sustainable Development Goals, their targets, and indicators.
 (See the SDG Resources page for more details).
 Ethics issues should be related to for-profit businesses, non-profit companies or public policy organizations.

 Because the competition employs blind judging, teams are required to choose a name and "business identity" for themselves, i.e. an outside consulting company or internal committee that was asked to analyze a problem and present a solution to a business’s senior management/Board of Directors, a professional association, or public policy organization (not a legislative or regulatory body).
 Teams will specify their business name and audience when turning in their Executive Summary.